Germany hunts down possible fraud in virus tests | Health

 - Germany

-The German government is following up on media reports that coronavirus test centers across the country have overbilled authorities for the number of tests taken.
+The German government is following up on media reports that coronavirus test centres across the country have overbilled authorities for the number of tests taken.

 Germans are allowed one free “citizen's test” per week to check if they are negative for coronavirus.
 They can use the result to be able to dine at outside restaurants, go shopping or visit cultural institutions.